kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: June 12th, 2020
+### Day 1: June 12th, 2020

-**Today's Progress**: Contact icon showing in mobile.
+**Today's Progress**: Personal site: Contact icon showing in mobile.
 Change project links to go to repos.
 Open projects in new tab.
 Add Remember me project.
 Added snapshots of blog and new projects.
 Pretty much a bunch of clean up.
 Need to add link to blog site that links back to my personal page.

 **Thoughts**: So glad I got feedback on my site.
 It's looking much better now.